Skip to main content

 Stipend

-The stipend is commensurate with the PGY level 5 designation.
+You will receive a salary commensurate with your Postgraduate Year (PGY) level.
 Find stipend information via the McGaw Medical Center of Northwestern University site.

 Application Process